bahrus/xtal-sip/README.md

 xtal-sip checks if that key can be found in the global importmap.

+Note that we are allowing a tag name to invoke a dynamic import, passing in the name of the tag, which [now I'm thinking may raise security concerns](https://github.com/w3c/webappsec-csp/issues/243).
+Some additional functionality listed below has been removed, in order to guarantee better security.

+By default, the component will confirm that the tag name is a valid custom element name.

+If you feel the need to add additional checks, you can override the validator "validateTagName(tagName: string)" and add more stringent checks.

-If it finds it, it tries to do a dynamic import of that key, and if that succeeds, and the tagName gets successfully registered, a custom event is fired: "load-success", which includes the tag name that was successfully loaded in the custom event detail.
+If the code finds the validated tag name as an import map key, it tries to do a dynamic import of that key, and if that succeeds, and the tagName gets successfully registered, a custom event is fired: "load-success", which includes the tag name that was successfully loaded in the custom event detail.

 If no such key is found in the importmap JSON, or if the dependency fails to load, or doesn't succeed in registering the custom element, another custom event is fired, "load-failure" with the same detail information.